whria78/can/README.md

 ## Deployment Tool for the Custom Algorithm (Experimental) ##

-We have released a simple training and web deployment code for testing in real-world settings. https://github.com/whria78/data-in-paper-out
+We have released a simple training and web deployment code for testing in real-world settings (Experimental). https://github.com/whria78/data-in-paper-out

 ## List of Dermatology Datasets - Clinical Photographs ##

 - CAN dataset (melanoma, nevus, and skin lesions; CAN5600 = 5,619 images, GAN5000 = 5,000 images, LESION130k = 132,673 images; https://github.com/whria78/can; https://doi.org/10.6084/m9.figshare.21507189)

+	cf) The ground truth determined solely by image finding makes it unsuitable as a validation dataset.

 - SNU Test dataset (general disorders; 240 images; https://figshare.com/articles/dataset/SNU_SNU_MELANOMA_and_Reddit_dataset_Quiz/6454973)